 - If you are using a service which does not support SAML encryption, then please submit a support request for further guidance.

 - If this is an integration requesting identity proofed attributes, you must include a Failure to Proof URL.
 This is the URL users will be sent to if they fail to complete the identity verification process so you can communicate alternative methods of accessing your application.

 Once you have:

 - Confirmed that this integration is listed in a signed IAA.
 Do not request deployment if you are not certain that your application is listed in a signed IAA.

 - Created a production configuration

 Please submit a launch request at our support portal.

 Changes to production applications

 Please update your production configuration app in the dashboard and test the changes you wish to deploy.
-After you have confirmed the change, then please submit the login.gov integration change request form.
+After you have confirmed the change, then please submit a change request at our support portal.